zombye/spectrum/README.md

 # Spectrum

-Spectrum is a Minecraft shaderpack, and is currently in early alpha.
+Spectrum is a Minecraft: Java Edition shaderpack, and is currently in early alpha.
 It aims to provide a "natural" look and feel.

 Expect a lot of bugs.